Saving Energy Costs at Retail Stores

-Few sectors have experienced the ripple effect of the recent economic crash quite as badly as the retail sector.
-These challenging times have led to widespread store closures and have resulted in thousands of job losses.
-In the era of the ‘levy’, consumers have been faced with a fall in disposable income, which has seen retailers scrambling for survival in what is already an extremely competitive sector.
+Few sectors have experienced the ripple effect of the 2007/2008 economic crash quite as badly as the retail sector.
+More than 10 years on, retailers’ woes continue evident by store closures of some world’s best-known consumer brands in 2018/2019.
+Challenges related to economic stagnation, change in buying behaviour, online competition and environmental concerns have seen retailers scrambling for survival in what is already an extremely competitive sector.
 Traditional methods of survival have already been deployed such as wage cuts, roster changes and job losses.
 In an industry seeking a quick fix, short term solutions are applied to long term problems.
 But are there alternatives?

 Depending on the nature of the business, energy expenditure may only be a fraction of the overall turnover.
 However, this does nothing to harm the fact that saving energy is one of the easiest ways to increase profits.
 Whether in reference to an independent corner shop or a multinational supermarket chain, this statement still rings true.
 There are no surprises when it comes to the largest consumers of energy across the sector.
 The usual suspects; lighting, heating, cooling & ventilation and refrigeration are omnipresent.